EXHIBITION | In the still of the night

 This year’s winners of the Brandenburg Art Award of „Märkische Oderzeitung“ and „Schloss Neuhardenberg Foundation“ are Carola Czempik (painting), Dorit Trebeljahr (sculpture), Frank Diersch (graphics) and Göran Gnaudschun (photography).

-The award ceremony and the exhibition opening will be held in the presence of the prime minister Dietmar Woidke und at July, 1, 2018 at Schloss Neuhardenberg.
+The award ceremony and the exhibition opening was in the presence of the prime minister Dietmar Woidke und at July, 1, 2018 at Schloss Neuhardenberg.

 Stiftung Schloss Neuhardenberg